Certora/Documentation/docs/user-guide/multicontract/index.md

 contracts whose implementation is known.
 After that, we discuss dispatcher summaries, an important technique for handling contracts whose implementation is not known at verification time.
-Finally, we give a concrete and reusable setup for a very common case: a contract that can work with arbitrary ERC20 implementations.
+Finally, we give a concrete and reusable setup for a very common case: a contract that can work with many different ERC20 implementations.

 The entire running example for this chapter can be found [here][example-repo].